Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 ``query("[query_expression]+" ,[, option=<option_value>]*)``

+This is an alternative syntax to the query_string function.
 The query function maps to the query_string query used in search engine, to return the documents that match a provided text, number, date or boolean value with a given field or fields.
 ``query_expression`` must be a string provided in Lucene query string syntax.
 Please refer to examples below:

 | ``query('Tags:taste OR Body:taste', ...)``